Tower in Japan with Mt. Fuji in the background

 November 19, 2024

-Japan has long had a reputation as a highly organized country where everything moves at breakneck speed.
-However, Japan’s exotic nature has led some travelers to question whether it’s still safe to travel to Japan.
+Japan has an established reputation as a highly organized country where everything moves at breakneck speed.
+However, Japan’s striking nature has led some travelers to question whether it’s still safe to travel to Japan.

 Varga is not alone in her opinion – other experts say Japan is safe, and the metrics back them up.